Skydiving and Indoor Skydiving

 How do they compare?

-Admittedly, we are a teeny bit biased.
+Admittedly, we are a teeny bit biased in the debate between skydiving and indoor skydiving.
 However, we stand firmly behind the fact that there is absolutely NOTHING like jumping from an airplane from 14,500 feet and accelerating to speeds over 120mph!
 Then, taking in the gorgeous views of Lake Michigan, Chicago and Milwaukee while you parachute gently back to our big, blue planet.
-We’re not bragging, it’s just a fact- there’s nothing else like it and indoor skydiving is a pale and pathetic substitute.
-That being said, there are some “similarities” we can admit to and some good reasons to try them both.
+We’re not bragging, it’s just a fact- there’s nothing else like it and indoor skydiving is a pale and pathetic substitute to skydiving.
+That being said, there are some “similarities” we can admit too and some good reasons to try both skydiving and indoor skydiving.

 WHY WOULD PEOPLE CHOOSE INDOOR SKYDIVING OVER REGULAR SKYDIVING?